TGT Investors Have Opportunity to Lead Target Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., May 10, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Target Corporation ("Target" or the "Company") (NYSE: TGT).
+LOS ANGELES, May 16, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Target Corporation ("Target" or the "Company") (NYSE: TGT).

 Class Period: August 18, 2021 – May 17, 2022